 Mandela's words, "The struggle is my life," are not to be taken lightly.

 Nelson Mandela personifies struggle.
-He is still leading the fight against apartheid with extraordinary vigour and resilience after spending nearly three decades of his life behind bars.
-He has sacrificed his private life and his youth for his people, and remains South Africa's best known and loved hero.
+He lead the fight against apartheid with extraordinary vigour and resilience after spending nearly three decades of his life behind bars.
+He sacrificed his private life and his youth for his people, and remains South Africa's best known and loved hero.

 He was born at Qunu, near Umtata on 18 July 1918.

 His father, Henry Mgadla Mandela, was chief councillor to Thembuland's acting paramount chief David Dalindyebo.
 When his father died, Mandela became the chief's ward and was groomed for the chieftainship.

 Mandela matriculated at Healdtown Methodist Boarding School and then started a BA degree at Fort Hare.
 As an SRC member he participated in a student strik...